FujioNakatsuru/fujio/index.md

 Fujio

-This page is a hub to my online work.
+This page is a index to my online work.

 ## Streams
 - [Twitch](https://www.twitch.tv/fujio_nakatsuru) — Live streams and past broadcasts.